All Episodes

 You help kids in the places that they are.

-You if they're suffering from s d how many kids, for example, at Yale grew up in the same circumstances that I did.
+If they are suffering from how many kids, for example, at Yale grew up in the same circumstances that I did?

 How many of them would have done as well under the same circumstances?

-Uh our point was that there were things that we learned going through that misfortune and getting ourselves out that were intangible and it would go on and allow us to do well in life.
+Our point was that there were things that we learned going through that misfortune and getting ourselves out that were intangible and that would go on and allow us to do well in life.

 That was my grandfather's point.